High-fidelity gate set for exchange-coupled singlet-triplet qubits: Qubit model

-{\em Qubit model} -- The two-qubit system we consider consists of four linearly-adjacent quantum dots labeled pairwise by $i, j \in \{1,2,3,4\}$ in a semiconductor heterostructure.
-During qubit manipulation, each double dot is tuned in the $(1,1)$ charge state, where $(n,m)$ either represents the number of electrons in dots 1 and 2 or dots 3 and 4.
-Metal top gates control the exchange interaction $J_{ij}$ between two adjacent dots (see \reffig{fig:bloch}) by either changing the detuning voltage $\eps_{ij}$ (affecting the energy difference between dots $i$ and $j$) \cite{Petta2005,Dial2013} or by direct control of the tunnel barrier \cite{Reed2016,Martins2016}.
-We focus on controlling the detuning since it is widely used in experiments, provides a good on-to-off ratio, and the effect of noise is better understood, however our approach can also be adapted to barrier control.
+We consider two qubits encoded in four linearly adjacent quantum dots in a semiconductor heterostructure (see \reffig{fig:main}(a)).
+During qubit manipulation, each double dot is tuned in the $(1,1)$ charge state, where $(n,m)$ represents the number of electrons in dots 1 and 2 or dots 3 and 4.
+Metal top gates control the exchange interaction $J_{ij}$ between two adjacent dots ($i \in \{1,2,3\}, j = i + 1$) by either changing the detuning voltage $\eps_{ij}$ (affecting the energy difference between dots $i$ and $j$) \cite{Petta2005,Dial2013} or by direct control of the tunnel barrier \cite{Reed2016,Martins2016}.
+We focus on the widely used detuning since it provides a good on-to-off ratio of the exchange coupling and the effect of noise is better understood.
+Adapting our approach to barrier control could yield even higher fidelities due to the observed larger number of coherent oscillations \cite{Martins2016}.